Maikxx/functional-programming/README.md

 As for the rest of this day, I mainly helped [Chelsea Doeleman](https://github.com/chelseadoeleman), [Linda de Haan](https://github.com/LindadeHaan) and [Jessie Mason](https://github.com/jessiemasonx) getting their data structure up and running.
 I also managed to get the pagination working.

+I finally got the information that the nationality of the renter is not available at this very moment, unfortunately.

 ## Honourable mentions

 * [Folkert-Jan](https://github.com/FJvdPol).